 In 1995 Evan Roberts remixed two Shihad tracks that appeared as bonus tracks on the CD single 'Gimme Gimme'.
 They were ‘Silvercup’ (remix) and ‘Clapperloader’ (remix).

 Trasch ceased to function when vocalist Arthur Tauhore became unwell.
-He died in November 1994 of an Aids-related illness.
+He died on 28 November 1993 of an Aids-related illness.

 While working at Wellington’s Broadcasting House, Evan Roberts developed his production skills on the children's radio show Ears, that was fronted by Dick Weir, father of musician Barnaby Weir.